bioinformaticsdotca/HT-Biology_2017/HtSeq/module2_lab.md

 ## Optional

 You can run IGV using a batch script to automatically load your data, go to a paricular location, set some display option and take a snapshot.
-This can be useful when you want to inspect quickly many variant calls.
+This can be useful when you want to inspect many variant calls.

 You can download the example batch script [here] and the attribut file [here]